 Memory upgrades will vary in cost depending upon factors such as the type of memory that your computer system uses and the amount that you intend to purchase.
 A good starting place for looking into upgrading PC memory is my Computer Memory Upgrade article.
 Installing memory is quite easy and the steps can be found in my DIY article.

 The second easiest upgrade for a desktop PC is with the drives used for storage.
 Hard drive space roughly doubles ever two years and the amount of data that we store is growing just as quickly thanks to digital audio, video and pictures.
 If a computer is running out of space, it is easy to purchase a new internal hard drive for installation or an external drive.
-The main thing to be aware of with your PC is whether it uses the older IDE or newer SATA interface if you are going to install the drive inside of the computer.
-Refer to the computer specifications to determine which type it uses.

 For information on what drives are available and how to install them, check out the following: